jash-maester/dwm-jash/README.md

 Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dwm (if necessary as root):
+Afterwards enter the following command to build and install dwm:

-    make clean install
+    sudo make clean install

 ## Running dwm